BuildMantra/Build/README.md

 - 🎫 **Full logical control** - Create complex workflows with loops and conditional branching, just like traditional programming but in plain English.

 # Features 🔮
-- News Monitoring: Has Access To News Platforms On Truth Social And Will Reply Opinions Related To Their Own Personality
+- News Monitoring: Has Access To News Platforms On X, Tiktok, Instagram And Will Reply Opinions Related To Their Own Personality
 - Automated Tweets: Based Off a Certain Seeded Question, Our LLM Will Answer The Question and Respond As a Tweet
 - Solana Integration: Future Integration with Solana To Allow For User To Pay In $estate For Quicker Deployment
 - AI-powered Content Analysis: The AI uses natural language processing and image recognition to respond to more then just words.

-# Why Truth Social? 🃏
+# Why Buildl? 🃏

-- Truth Social Lacks Development Resources, Most People Lack The Knowledge and Tools Needed To Help Developers Bridge The Gap To Truth Social From Something Like
+- Tikok Lacks Development Resources, Most People Lack The Knowledge and Tools Needed To Help Developers Bridge The Gap To Tiktok From Something Like Twutter

 # How to contribute:
 - Fork the repository.